Tyler-Wagner/Notes/SHSU/Advisory Board meeting.md

 - **Networking**
 	- Bad class for cyber security students
-	- Dont go over how specific things work
+	- Dont go over how specific things work in class (book may go into it)
 		- DNS
 		- DHCP
 		- HTTP